hulksunil/Shoe_Store/README.md

 I decided to put a limit on the amount of pictures that can be uploaded to 3.
 It just felt like a good number.

 I used node.js because I didn't know how to run a server normally.
 I practiced a little before with node.js so I gave it a shot.
-I researched how to run a server using node.js.
+I ended up doing a lot of research about node.js.

 EDIT: I believe I could've just used an apache server